 (a) the purposes for processing your personal data for admission to UP;

-(b) the legal or lawful bases for such processing;
+(b) the legal bases for such processing;

 (c) the measures in place to protect your data privacy; and

 The UP System Office of Admissions processes your personal data through information and communications technology (ICT)-based (e. g., UP College Admissions [UPCA] portal) and paper-based processing systems.
 The filing of paper-based applications is allowed only for certain regions as indicated in the General Information Bulletin.